onap/demo/README.md

  	- vLB: scripts that download, install and run packages for the vLoadBalancer/vDNS demo application.

-ONAP HEAT Template for Rackspace
+ONAP HEAT Template
 ---

 The ONAP HEAT template spins up the entire ONAP platform.
-The template, onap_rackspace.yaml, comes with an environment file, onap_rackspace.env, in which all the default values are defined.
+The template, onap_openstack.yaml, comes with an environment file, onap_openstack.env, in which all the default values are defined.

 The HEAT template is composed of two sections: (i) parameters, and (ii) resources.
 The parameter section contains the declaration and description of the parameters that will be used to spin up ONAP, such as public network identifier, URLs of code and artifacts repositories, etc.
 The default values of these parameters can be found in the environment file.
 The resource section contains the definition of: